 Moving on, the elongated design plays an important role in your comfort, as well as the unit’s height.
 However, a potential inconvenience worth mentioning is that the toilet doesn’t come with the bolts needed for attaching it to the floor.

 8. Kohler k-3609-0 Cimarron Comfort Height Toilet

-This comfort height toilet is a good option if every toilet you tested until this point seems too low for you.
+This premium comfort height toilet is a good option if every toilet you tested until this point seems too low for you.
 The Cimarron may be a two-piece toilet, but it features a fairly compact design that will fit every average-sized bathroom – or even a small one if you add the right accessories.

 Using 1.28 gallons of water per flush, this toilet is environmentally-friendly and will also save you on the water bill.
 Plus, according to previous customers, the toilet also has a strong flush.
 Regardless of the waste, you will likely not be required to flush twice.